wonder32/Webpack-Puddinq/README.md

 * production mode: (npm run build)
   With 'npm run build' your files will be compiled once in minified versions, so they are optimized for your production environment.

+### webpack.config.js

+The webpack.config.js has al the settings how the scss and javascript needs to be converted.